More Than a Bologna Food Tour: DOP Rules the Italian Days Food Experience

 Our final tour stop today was Prosciuttificio Nini Gianfranco, producers of Modena prosciutto.
 The company, now run by the family’s third generation, has been producing these hams since 1910.
 Before we started through the tour, Allessandro filled us in on what we’d be seeing.
 And there’s a lot about this that makes Prosciutto di Modena DOP the special delicacy that it is.

 To be labeled DOP the hams must come from only Italian pigs raised under strict DOP regulations.
-Though other regions like Parma get the attention because of their higher production, Modena produces about 180,000 hams per year of excellent quality.
+Though other regions get attention for their higher production (like Parma) or rustic production and taste (like Istrian prsut), Modena produces about 180,000 hams per year of excellent quality.